algorandfoundation/xGov/Proposals/xGov-104.md

 Amount: 60000

 Description:
-    - Group Chat feature which will allow creation of web3 communities without revealing any personal information of users involved (mobile).
+    - Group Chat feature which will allow creation of web3 communities without revealing any personal information of users involved (Android & iOS).
     - End to end encryption for better safety.
-    - Integrate NFDomains for better chat experience (mobile).
+    - Integrate NFDomains for better chat experience.

 ### Milestone 3: Transfer of assets on chat
 Time taken: 1 months